yshlae/ResQnect-/README.md

 To run the **ResQnect** system, follow these steps for a smooth experience:

-  # ResQnect Disaster Response and Relief Management System

-To run the **ResQnect Disaster Response and Relief Management System**, follow these detailed steps:

 ---

 ## 1. Setup and Run the Program